xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 > The way you split these commits made this very easy to follow.
 Thanks!

+This is not a rule, this is a recommendation: when you honestly find something positive, consider stating it.

 ## Merging {#merging}

 ### Two approvals from maintainers {#two-approvals-from-maintainers}

+This is a general rule.
+Some repositories of the project may follow different rules.

 In the XCP-ng project, a pull request is generally mergeable once two maintainers of the target repository have approved it.
 The maintainers are usually identified as a team rather than as